-This diverse and exciting course is a must for anyone passionate about graphic design and looking to pursue a career in the industry.
+Our diverse and exciting BA (Hons) Graphic Communication course is a must for anyone passionate about graphic design and looking to pursue a career in the industry.

 Thanks to established links with major advertising groups, publishing houses and interactive design, the programme is structured to provide you with industry-quality skills in the fields of communication, branding and advertising design, both in print and online.

 Lecturers are well placed to give commercially relevant guidance based on contemporary trends and historical contexts.
-We run an in-house agency that will prepare you for entering the world of design, and work experience comes from placements, studio visits and real life briefs.
+We run an in-house agency that will prepare you for entering the world of design and your work experience will come from placements, studio visits and real life briefs.

 We need independent learners who are playful, full of passion and totally aware of the power they possess to facilitate changes, inform opinion and make their own mark in the creative industries.